cbatini/training_materials/EBI_NGS_Nov2025/days1_2_mapping_variant_calling_handbook_Nov2025.md

 ```

 You can then proceed to upload your bam file by selecting a New Analysis in the File panel,
-or you can produce an html report for your final bam:
+or you can produce an html report for your final bam using this command:
 ```
 qualimap bamqc -bam library_final.bam -outdir qualimap_report
 ```